projectatomic/atomicapp/docs/providers.md

 OpenShift and Kubernetes.

 ## List of providers
-Atomic App includes three providers:
+Atomic App includes four providers:

   * Docker
   * Kubernetes
   * OpenShift 3
+  * Marathon

 You can run any of the providers via the Atomic App CLI.